aspuru-guzik-group/GA/4.1/GA/README.md

 # How to run the code? :
-Code for the unconstrained optimization experiment can be run uing:
+Code for the unconstrained optimization experiment can be run using:
 ```
 python ./core_GA.py
 ```